hailianghuang/Bootstrat/README.txt

 3. Prepare the genotype file
 plink2 --bfile ./dat/wgas1 --extract ./dat/geneA.txt --recodeA --out wgas1.geneA

-4. Run SKAT with Bootstrat
+4. Run SKAT with Bootstrat.
+You may have to update ‘SKAT-src/Bootstrat_SKAT.R' to use your Rscript location (can be retrieved using 'which Rscript').
+Alternately, you may run this script in the R interactive environment.
+If you do so, please set INTERACTIVE to TRUE in ‘SKAT-src/Bootstrat_SKAT.R'.
 ./SKAT-src/Bootstrat_SKAT.R pheno.ID.txt ID.shuffle.txt wgas1.geneA.raw